Art in Nazi Germany: Art theft

-Later, as the occupiers of Europe, the Germans trawled the museums and private collections of Europe for suitably "Aryan" art to be acquired to fill a bombastic new gallery in Hitler's home town of Linz.
+Later, as the occupiers of Europe, the Germans trawled the museums and private collections of Europe for suitably "Aryan" art to be acquired to fill a bombastic new gallery in Hitler's hometown of Linz.
 At first a pretense was made of exchanges of works (sometimes with Impressionist masterpieces, considered degenerate by the Nazis), but later acquisitions came through forced "donations" and eventually by simple looting.

-The purge of art in Germany and occupied countries was extremely broad.
-The Nazi theft is considered to be the largest art theft in modern history including paintings, furniture, sculptures, and anything in between considered either valuable, or opposing Hitler's purification of German culture.
+The purge of art in Germany and the occupied countries was extremely broad.
+The Nazi theft is considered to be the largest art theft in modern history, including paintings, furniture, sculptures, and anything in between considered either valuable or opposing Hitler's purification of German culture.

 Dwight D. Eisenhower (right) inspects stolen artwork in a salt mine in Merkers, accompanied by Omar Bradley (left) and George S. Patton (center).